Sean Simonini

 Community Building

-Director of Policy - working to connect aging biology researchers and the larger community with decision makers to ensure everyone can live healthier, for longer.
+VP of Neuroscience and Policy (Board Member) - working to connect aging biology researchers and the larger community with decision makers to ensure everyone can live healthier, for longer.

 Managing Director of the Inside: Aging Series - hosting global leaders in aging biology on monthly webinars to educate students, trainees, investors, and the general public about what aging biology is (and what it isn't!) as well as how to get involved.